magictracks/magictracks-docs/README.md

-# itp-diy-syllabus
+# Knitting Machine Documentation
-Repo for documenting the DIY Syllabus - part of the "hacking higher ed" project
+*Formerly known as itp-diy-syllabus - Repo for documenting the DIY Syllabus - part of the "hacking higher ed" project*

 ## `[Updates/Notes]`
 See Issues for updates and meeting Notes tagged with `[Updates/Notes]`: